geoserver/geoserver/doc/en/user/source/styling/sld-reference/textsymbolizer.rst

        Default is ``(0, 0)``.
    * - ``<Rotation>``
      - No
-     - Specifies the rotation of the label in clockwise degrees (negative values are counterclockwise).
+     - The rotation of the label in clockwise degrees (negative values are counterclockwise).
        Value may contain :ref:`expressions <sld_reference_parameter_expressions>`.
        Default is ``0``.